 Every year in California, local and state governments tow hundreds of thousands of cars for non-safety reasons, pushing families deeper into debt and poverty.
 Cars are a necessary lifeline to countless Californians who rely on them to drive to work.

 AB 516 will help working families continue to drive to work, pay their rent and bills, and provide for their families.
-The bill will end poverty tows for unpaid parking tickets and prevent cars from being towed unless they're parked in one place for more than five days.
+The bill will end poverty tows for unpaid parking tickets and prevent cars from being towed unless they're parked in one place for more than five business days.

 July 9, 2019: Approved by the Senate Public Safety Committee